rguske/rguske.github.io/post/deploying-harbor-on-a-vmware-tanzu-kubernetes-cluster/index.md

 {{< image src="/img/posts/202007_harborontkg/CapturFiles-20200719_114144.jpg" caption="Figure V: Harbor running on a Tanzu Kubernetes Grid Cluster" src-s="/img/posts/202007_harborontkg/CapturFiles-20200719_114144.jpg" class="center" >}}

 `kubectl get svc -n harbor` will give you the assigned external IP address through which you can access the Harbor Login page.
 See also the lower right terminal window in *Figure V*.
-Now that you have the IP address you can create an appropriate DNS entry.
+With the gained IP address you can create an appropriate DNS entry.
 Remember that we've used `--set externalURL=harbor-dev.jarvis.lab` for our deployment.

  ## Deploy a Demo Application on vSphere 7

 You should now be able to login into your fresh deployed Harbor instance via the GUI and also to start creating and configuring your first projects.
-But it won't be possible at this point to login via Docker CLI by using `docker login`.
+So far it's not possible to login via Docker CLI by using `docker login`.
 This is because of the [Docker certificate-based client-server authentication](https://docs.docker.com/engine/security/certificates/).
 It's necessary to create a new directory under `/etc/docker/cert.d/` using the same name as the registry hostname (FQDN).
 I created a script for another [blog post](https://rguske.github.io/post/using-harbor-with-the-vcenter-event-broker-appliance/#the-script) to simplify this process.
 The script is available on my Github repository here: <i class='fab fa-github fa-fw'></i> https://github.com/rguske/download-harbor-cert-script.

 Take a look at the post if you need additional information about the steps as well as to learn how you can create and configure projects in Harbor.